AI Historical Figures for Interactive Museum Exhibits

 How can AI historical figures fit into an exhibition?

-AI historical figures can be integrated in ways that feel natural to the exhibition design.
+AI historical figures can be integrated into interactive museum exhibits in ways that feel natural to the exhibition design.
 They may appear as speaking portraits, life-size installations, or digital guides that support interpretation, storytelling, and visitor engagement within the broader curatorial narrative.

 Can AI historical figures be adapted to our curatorial vision and institutional tone?